-Oil prices crash and the BP Deepwater Horizon Disaster 10 years on.
+Oil Prices Crash as the BP Deepwater Horizon Disaster Turns 10

 FEATURING ANTONIA JUHASZ – On April 20, 2010, an explosion on the Deepwater Horizon offshore drilling rig off the US’s Gulf Coast killed 11 crewmembers and caused the largest marine oil spill in history.
 The rig was leased by the transnational oil company BP and the explosion was linked to a combination of corporate negligence and lax federal government oversight.
 After spending tens of billions of dollars in clean up around the Louisiana coastline has the industry and government learned the right lessons?